Puffed LiPo Batteries - Oops!

 A good number of other elements & compounds are also released as the electrolyte decomposes such as CO2, but the main ones we should know about are Li2O with excess O2.
 If you want a deeper understanding of the chemistry involved in this complex process, here's a good article

-Is it normal to experience swollen or puffed LiPo packs?
+Is it normal to experience swollen or puffed LiPo packs when they are not abused?
 Can I still use a LiPo that is puffed?

 A LiPo battery / cell can therefore puff during a single abusive use or puff very slowly over many months/years of normal usage.
 They can also slowly puff while sitting unused in a fully discharged or charged state for many months.